 Harvard’s age and status as one of the nation’s preeminent universities make it a unique place to visit.
 Start your mornings at Harvard Square with coffee and breakfast at one of the several coffee shops.
 If you are not staying in Cambridge, take the red line subway to Harvard Square.
 Alternatively, you can drive or walk over the Longfellow Bridge.

 Harvard Square is a fun place to start and the first thing to do your first day visiting Cambridge, Massachusetts, with the coffee shops, restaurants, and stores.
-The Square is typically full of students, tourists, chess players, and street performers.
+The Square is typically full of students, tourists, chess players, and musicians.
 Harvard Yard is right next to the Square.
 The Harvard Art Museums and other museums are only a short walk.

 Harvard Art Museums